stewabel/git-guides/git-for-beginners.md

 The intention of this guide is to provide the basic commands and techniques you need to know about, and explain how they work.
 Git was written for programmers by programmers, and an understanding of what is happening under the hood is key to fully understanding how to use it.
 We won't look into any advanced features, as it's important to get used to the basics first, if you really want to delve further than this guide, two resources I have found particularly useful in the past are the website http://think-like-a-git.net, and the book [Git In Practice](https://www.manning.com/books/git-in-practice)

-## There's a repo on BitBucket/GitHub I want to work on
+## Cloning a repo from BitBucket/GitHub

 OK, so someone has already created a repo and shared it on a Git hosting site and we want to work on this for the first time.
 The command you need is `git clone [URI]`.
 If we navigate to the web interface for the repository on the Git hosting site, we will see an example git clone with the URI, for example `git clone git@github.com:stewabel/git-guides.git`.